Loading Racing Stats...

 More Fantasy News

-Busch finished third in the Coca-Cola 600 at Charlotte Motor Speedway Sunday night.
+Busch finished fifth in the Coca-Cola 600 at Charlotte Motor Speedway Sunday night.